mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/outgoing/_index.md

 Messages with advanced formatting can be created by including an [attachment array]({{< ref "/integrate/reference/message-attachments" >}}) and [interactive message buttons]({{< ref "/integrate/plugins/interactive-messages" >}}) in the JSON payload.

 {{<note "Note:">}}
-[Enable integrations to override usernames](https://docs.mattermost.com/configure/configuration-settings.html#enable-integrations-to-override-usernames) must be set to `true` in `config.json` to override usernames.
+{{< newtabref href="https://docs.mattermost.com/configure/configuration-settings.html#enable-integrations-to-override-usernames" title="Enable integrations to override usernames" >}} must be set to `true` in `config.json` to override usernames.
 Enable them from **System Console > Integrations > Integration Management** or ask your System Admin.
 If not enabled, the username is set to `webhook`.
 {{</note>}}

-Similarly, [Enable integrations to override profile picture icons](https://docs.mattermost.com/configure/configuration-settings.html#enable-integrations-to-override-profile-picture-icons) must be set to `true` in `config.json` to override usernames.
+Similarly, {{< newtabref href="https://docs.mattermost.com/configure/configuration-settings.html#enable-integrations-to-override-profile-picture-icons" title="Enable integrations to override profile picture icons" >}} must be set to `true` in `config.json` to override usernames.
 Enable them from **System Console > Integrations > Integration Management** or ask your System Admin.
 If not enabled, the icon of the creator of the webhook URL is used to post messages.